 Ankit Rastogi has more than 9 years in Quality Management Systems, Quality Assurance, Process Improvement, Operational Excellence, Project Management, Quality Audits, Training and Development.
 He has demonstrated abilities in driving Lean Six Sigma projects and conducting Lean Six Sigma workshops in production and service environments.
 His credentials include: ASQ certified Six Sigma Black Belt, QMS 9001:2015 Lead Auditor, Certified Project Management Professional, Lean Practitioner and Certified TQM Professional.
 Ankit may be reached at www.greycampus.com/contact-us.

-The performance improvement processes discussed in this Guest paper have been developed for repetitive activities or processes in established businesses.
+The quality improvement processes discussed in this Guest paper have been developed for repetitive activities or processes in established businesses.
 They are not, in our opinion, suited to the general run of projects.
-That is, unless it happens that a particular project has a fairly long run of repetitions in one or more of its activities from which the benefits of improvement can be realized.
-Pile driving is one example, residential highrise construction is another.
+That is, unless it happens that a particular project has a fairly long run of repetitions in one or more of its activities.

-In business initiatives, it is better that project activities are set up with a view to appropriate performance quality in the first place.
-Then, modified versions of these special techniques can then be used to improve the quality of a project activity, even though the sequence occurs only once.
+It is better that project activities are set up with a view to appropriate quality in the first place.
+Then, modified versions of these techniques can be used to prove the quality of the activity, even though the sequence occurs only once.